 Her current and previous research includes projects about food in women’s prisons, mothers’ perspectives on feeding the family on low and reduced incomes, changing notions of 'good digital parenting' prior to and during the COVID-19 pandemic and the changing nature of grandparenting.
 Vicki co-edits the journal Sociology.

 Professor Andrew King, Co-Director

 Andrew is a Professor in the Department of Sociology, University of Surrey.
 Andrew’s research focuses on life course inequalities amongst LGBTQI+ people, social gerontology and housing.
 Recent projects include an EU-funded project comparing intersectional life course inequalities amongst LGBTQI+ people in four European countries, projects exploring the experiences of older LGBT+ people in relation to housing, health and social care, older people’s transitions to retirement communities and LGBTQ+ people’s experiences of social housing.

 Andrew is passionate about using research to create impact, including undertaking projects aimed at increasing LGBTQ+ equality in housing.
 Andrew co-edits the journals Sociology and Ageing and Society.

-Dr Matthew Hall – Research Administrator
+Dr Matthew Hall – Research Associate

 Matt completed his PhD at the University of Surrey where he modelled the emergence of extremist groups using agent-based modelling and has recently finished working with the Alan Turing Institute, building an East Asian Prejudice Machine Learning Classifier.